ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

 2. The ``nn`` module builds artificial neural networks.

-3. The ``gann`` module optimizes neural networks using the genetic algorithm.
+3. The ``gann`` module optimizes neural networks (for classification and regression) using the genetic algorithm.

 4. The ``cnn`` module builds convolutional neural networks.